Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Job Roles in the Cloud.md

 - What cloud architects, developers, DevOps engineers, and data engineers actually do
 - The main responsibilities and tools for each role
 - Which AWS certifications match each job
-- How companies build cloud teams Super helpful for deciding my next steps – now I know exactly which direction I want to take!
+- How companies build cloud teams Super helpful for deciding my next steps

+Now I know exactly which direction I want to take!

 ---
 Contact: